SolaceProducts/solace-java-spring-boot/README.md

 1. Update your build.
 2. Autowire a `SpringJCSMPFactory`.
-3. Configure the application to use a Solace Messaging service.
+3. Configure the application to use a Solace PubSub+ service.

 ### Updating your build